-A laser level is a tool mostly used in handy jobs, construction, and landscaping used to create straight lines whether vertical or horizontal.
+A laser level is a tool mostly used in handy jobs, construction, and landscaping to create straight lines, whether vertical or horizontal.
 It does this by creating a perfectly straight line via its laser onto the surface you’re aligning.

 No matter the type of plane, your line will always be level and straight as long as the laser level is placed on a stable tripod or surface.
-Newer models of laser levels are multi-functional in their use which means that you can buy them affordably to be used in different scenarios and projects.
+In addition, newer models of laser levels are multi-functional in their use, which means that you can buy them affordably to be used in different scenarios and projects.

-They are also designed to be cheaper and especially in construction-related tasks, using a laser level is far leads to accurate results in comparison to simple bubble levels.
+They are also designed to be cheaper, and especially in construction-related tasks, using a laser level leads to accurate results compared to simple bubble levels.